Animadversio/ActMax-Optimizer-Dev/index.md

 What else?
 Another hypothesis is its **step size tuning mechanism**.
 Just like in Deep Learning, the learning rate of parameters are usually turned down gradually.
 Here, the step size parameter also needs to be tuned properly.

-We noticed our generator space exhibit a spherical structure: The norm of a vector $z$ controls the contrast of the generated images; thus the perceptual distance between vectors were better approximated by their angle instead of the linear euclidean distance.
+We noticed our generator space exhibits a spherical structure: The norm of a vector $$z$$ controls the contrast of the generated images; thus the perceptual distance between vectors were better approximated by their angle instead of the linear euclidean distance.

 ![](media/Figure_GAN_sphere_geom_demo-01.png)